The Stretch Factor of Hexagon-Delaunay Triangulations: Proof of (Gentle Path) Lemma

-{\bf Case B.} We now consider the case when $T_{ij}$ contains a short gentle edge.
-We assume w.l.o.g. that the gentle edge has an endpoint $u_r$ that lies on the SW side of $H_{r+1}$ and also that the gentle edge is the first such edge (in the sense that for all $x$ such that $i-1 \leq x < r$, $u_x$ does not lie on the SW side of $H_{x+1}$).
-(For the case when $u_r$ lies on the SE side of $H_r$ we would consider the last such edge and use an argument that is symmetric to the one we make below; the cases when $l_r$ is on the NW side of $H_{r+1}$ or on the NE side of $H_r$ are symmetric to the cases when $u_r$ is on the SW side of $H_{r+1}$ and the SE side of $H_r$.)
+{\bf Case B.} We now consider the case when $T_{1n}$ contains an irregular gentle edge.
+We assume w.l.o.g. that the gentle edge has an endpoint $u_r$ that lies on side $s_w$ of $H_{r+1}$ and also that the gentle edge is the first such edge (in the sense that for all $i$ such that $0 \leq i < r$, $u_i$ does not lie on side $s_w$ of $H_{i+1}$).
+(For the case when $u_r$ lies on side $s_e$ of $H_r$ we would consider the last such edge and use an argument that is symmetric to the one we make below; the cases when the irregular gentle edge has an endpoint $l_r$ on side $n_w$ of $H_{r+1}$ or on side $n_e$ of $H_r$ are symmetric to the cases when $u_r$ is on side $s_w$ of $H_{r+1}$ and side $s_e$ of $H_r$, respectively.)